-If you’re a beekeeper, checking in on the queen bee is an important job during hive inspections.
-Although you don’t always have to see her to know a colony is thriving, on occasion you’ll need to spot her.
+Occasionally checking in on the queen bee is good practice during hive inspections.
+Although beekeepers don’t always have to see her to know a colony is thriving, in some situations it is essential.

-A simple paint mark on the back can make your job of identifying her much easier.
-If you’d like to learn how to mark a queen bee then keep reading.
-We’ve created a handy beginner’s guide which is loaded with step-by-step instructions and advice.
+A simple paint mark on the back can make identifying her much easier.
+If you’d like to learn how to mark a queen bee, then keep reading.
+This handy beginner’s guide provides step-by-step instructions and advice.

 Steps to mark a queen bee

 Spotting the queen bee amongst so many similar-looking bees can be a challenge.
 Check the frame with the most bees and look for eggs, as that’s where she’s more likely to be.